-One of the biggest questions for many first-time expecting moms is, what do contractions actually feel like?
-What can you really expect, and how bad will labor truly be?
+One of the biggest questions for many first-time expecting moms is, what do contractions feel like?
+What can you expect, and how bad will labor truly be?

 The answer?
 Honestly, as with so many things baby-related, it depends!
-But there are a few general things you should know about labor that can help you prepare for the big day.
+But you should know a few general things about labor that can help you prepare for the big day.
 Here are a few tips and insights on what you need to know about contractions and labor pain.

 What Do Contractions and Labor Pain Feel Like?